Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 [Reference Differences between forEach and for loop](https://www.geeksforgeeks.org/difference-between-foreach-and-for-loop-in-javascript/)

 #### Q3.
 Review the code below.
 Which statement calls the addTax function and passes 50 as an argument?
-How would you use this function to find out how much tax should be paid on \$50?

 ```js
 function addTax(total) {